-All children are encouraged to participate in discussions about their learning and aim is for them to feel that their views are valued right from the start of their education.
-We encourage pupils to participate in their learning by being present for at least part of the review meeting, depending on their level of maturity, and by completing 'Voice of the Child' documents prior to the review meetings which focus on their successes and needs, and how best to help them .
-This ensures they can share their wishes and feelings with families and staff.
-It is important to recognise success and achievements as part of the review process as well as addressing any difficulties.
+All children are encouraged to participate in discussions about their learning and to feel that their views are valued right from the start of their education.
+In Cadmore School and Childcare we encourage pupils to participate in their learning by being present for at least part of review meetings, depending on their level of maturity, to share their wishes and feelings with families and staff.
+This is difficult for some children, so it is important to recognise success and achievements as part of the review process as well as addressing any difficulties.
+Pupils are encouraged to take part in the reviews and be part of the evaluation of their successes and needs.